ChannMyaeAung/MyLearningNotes/C_Learning/HFCExercises.md

                 suspect[strcspn(suspect, "\n")] = '\0';  // Remove newline character

-                // Make the yes-node the new suspect name. node *yes_node = create(suspect);
+                // Make the yes-node the new suspect name.
+                //This process effectively adds a new branch to the decision tree for the new suspect.
+The new question becomes the question in the current node, the 'yes' child becomes the new suspect, and the 'no' child becomes the old suspect/question. node *yes_node = create(suspect);
                 current->yes = yes_node;